diego2201/Capstone_Lamp/README.md

 * `gpsBtnCmd()` This method collects all of the necessary functions that should be ran when the user presses the button to display information based off of the GPS input
 * `presCmd()` This method collects all of the necessary functions that should be ran when the user presses the button to display the presentation location information (Devon)
 * `exit()` This method collects all of the necessary functions that should be ran when the user presses the button exit the application

+<strong>functionWrapper.py</strong>
+* `getKey(target)` Since python does not have a built in function to get the key for a dictionary based off of the value I implemented this function to do just that
+* `openImage(location, result)` This function opens up the specified image as passed in by the main function (location).
+The result passed in is a tkinter object, this will display an error message if the image is not found, or unable to open
+* `readFile()` This function reads in the location flag located in the specified txt file.
+This flag will determine what is displayed to the user
+* `getFlag()` This function establishes a serial connection with the Pi Pico.
+The code in the pi pico prints out a statement, this print statement is then caught by the serial connection and is then stored into the specified txt file
+* `setFlag()` This function establishes a serial connection with the Pi Pico.
+This code sends a char over the serial communication.
+The code in the pi pico reads this bit in and then stores it into the specified file

 ## Microcontroller
 Within the Microcontroller folder we contain all of the necessary files needed to run both of the Pi Picos.
 Since we are using a bluetooth connection we needed to implement two very important scripts one for the master pico and one for the slave (remote and control respectively). <br />